 Any technology file can be opened just like a design file, but it does mean browsing to the right folder.
 Here's an easier way.
 Go to [File], [Library] and select the 'PCB Symbols' tab.
 Click on the [Tech File] button near the bottom.
 The dialogue that opens has a pull down list of available technology files.
-Select the one you want as a seed file, then click [Open].
-Remember to reselect the original file before closing the window.
+Select the one you want as a seed file, click [Open] (which opens the technology file on a new tab in the background), then click on [Cancel] to reselect the original file and close the window.

-When you close the library manager, the selected technology file will be open on a new tab behind it.
+When you close the library manager, you will see the selected technology file open on a new tab.